 3. Can contaminated Valsartan also cause liver damage?

 Some batches of Valsartan manufactured in China were contaminated with a chemical that can damage the liver and can cause cancer.
 This chemical is called N-nitrosodimethylamine (NDMA).
-The FDA has recalled these batches, and also recalled Valsartan that was found to be contaminated with a second carcinogen, called N-nitrosodiethylamine (NDEA).
+The FDA has recalled these batches of Valsartan with NDMA, and also recalled Valsartan that was found to be contaminated with a second carcinogen, called N-nitrosodiethylamine (NDEA).
 Valsartan that was not contaminated can also cause liver damage.
 Because both NDMA and NDEA not only cause cancer but can also cause liver damage, both contaminated and uncontaminated Valsartan can harm the liver.

 Here are some examples of how contaminated Valsartan can harm the liver: